HOW TO BUILD YOUR OWN WEBSITE: A COMPREHENSIVE GUIDE

 Why: Before launching your website, ask some friends, employees and customers to play around with it and give you feedback.
 This will allow you to detect problems and solve them before you launch.

 How: Once you complete creating your site, don’t click the “publish” button just yet.
 Instead, click the “preview” option, and share the link to the preview with friends and family.
 Ask them to play around with it and give you any feedback at all.
 From typos, to “this button doesn’t work”.
 Here are some more ideas on how to gather unbiased feedback.

-Now you know all the basic steps you need to take in order to create a professional website that doesn’t just look pretty, but also gets you new customers.
-Visit the 12handz blog to learn more on how to grow your business online.
+Now you know all the basic steps you need to take, in order to create a professional website that doesn’t only look pretty, but gets you booked solid too.
+Visit the 12HANDZ blog to learn more on how to grow your business online.